fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

 #### Create SPF record

 SPF (Sender Policy Framework) is a type of DNS record that identifies which mail servers are permitted to send email on behalf of your domain.
-Go to [AWS console](https://console.aws.amazon.com/route53), select Hosted Zones, select the domain name you wish to set the policy for and create a following record to [authorize Gmail to send emails on your behalf](https://support.google.com/a/answer/178723?hl=en):
+Go to [AWS console](https://console.aws.amazon.com/route53), select *Hosted Zones*, select the domain name you wish to set the policy for and create a following record to [authorize Gmail to send emails on your behalf](https://support.google.com/a/answer/178723?hl=en):

 ```
 Name: example.io